bubba925/SaunaAutomation/README.md

 ---

-### Home Assistant Controls
+## Home Assistant Controls
 Here is how I setup my controls for the Sauna in Home Assistant.
 I use a general dashboard with quick controls and pop up cards on my phone for anything manual.

-- I assume anything about 1000w means the sauna is on, draws ~1600w while heating.
+- I assume anything above 1000w means the sauna is on, draws ~1600w while heating.
 Theoretically you could turn off the heat and it would still be on but I dont have a use case for that.
 This also controls an automation for notification of the Sauna being on for too long.
 - I plan on adding a feature to the start/scheduling portion to send a notification to the user that started the sauna when it is pre-heated to about 130F.

 ### Example of controller - Sauna OFF